forgo/the-elements-of-web-style/README.md

 There truly is not a one-size fits all solution for style.
 The goal of this guide is to help you recognize where you are making your life difficult, so you can spend time on a truly creative process.

+2) No matter the convention you employ, be _consistent_.

+You can use all the fancy tricks and tools out there, but if you do not employ them consistently, your outcomes will suffer from the same inconsistency.

+3) Be explicit where you can.

+Where reasonable, do not rely on the automatic behavior of languages, libraries, and frameworks.
+The convenience of tools is negated by use cases they do not cover.
+If your use case falls into outside the average, do not settle for average.

 ## VIII.
 AFTERWORD

 ## IX.
 GLOSSARY